32-Year-Old Defensive End – New England Patriots

 Will Smith Contract Information:

-Released by the Saints in February of 2014.
+Signed by the Patriots in May of 2014.

 To instantly reveal our fantasy analysis of every player – including Will Smith – simply subscribe now.